 Marketers have a saying: “If you don’t know where you’re going, any road will take you there.”
 Without planning and a sound strategy, how can you know where you are going or what you need to do to get there?
 Here are five steps to develop your marketing plan.
-For a more detailed reference, check out our ebook, Preparing Your 12-Month Marketing Plan.

-Step 1: Define Your Business Goals
+Step 1: Document Your Business Goals and Budget

 When developing goals (at the business level or otherwise), write them in the SMART format that ensures accountability.
 SMART stands for Specific, Measurable, Attainable, Realistic, and Time-bound and represents business goals such as: